douglasgscofield/jmers/testdata/jsim/README.md

     a<a<a<a   B>B>B>B

 The circularisation implies an orientation, of course, but I can't sort it out just now.
-When `dwgsim` is used (the default) 'mate pair' orientation is used, which is the first of the four.
-With `wgsim` or `-o 0`, the second is used.
+The default is 'mate pair' orientation, which is the first of the four.
+With `-o 0`, the second is used.